2021 Rødovre municipal election

 Rødovre Municipality has in its history been a strong area for parties of the red bloc.
 In the 2019 Danish general election, it would become the municipality where the bloc received the 4th highest % of votes.
 Ever since 1952 the Social Democrats had also held the mayor's position.

 In the 2017 election, the Social Democrats had won an absolute majority, and this led to Erik Nielsen becoming mayor, which he had been since 1994.

 In January 2020, it was revealed that Erik Nielsen would step down as mayor, and Britt Jensen, from the same party, would take over.

-In this election, the Social Democrats would lose it's absolute majority, but would still remain the largest party.
-Only 5 parties won representation, and 13 of the seats was for parties of the red bloc.
+In this election, the Social Democrats would lose its absolute majority, but would still remain the largest party.
+Only 5 parties won representation, and 13 of the seats were for parties of the red bloc.
 Britt Jensen would eventually find a majority and she would therefore continue as mayor.